Noon – 1:30 Block V7 (3 concurrent sessions)

 V8.2: Applying a Curricular Lens to Disability Services

-Bonnie Huckaby, Purdue UniversityPaul Harwell, Dartmouth CollegeJackie Heymann, Purdue University Hunter Duncan, Clemson University
+Bonnie Huckaby, Purdue UniversityPaul Harwell, Dartmouth CollegeJackie Heymann, University of Michigan Hunter Duncan, Clemson University

 In disability services, it is easy to focus on the everyday issues that are brought to our attention, but how do we start to track patterns in these interactions?
 Are there things we could be doing to make our practice more effective?
 How can we be more proactive in addressing the issues that our students face?
 This presentation will apply the curricular mindset--frequently used in housing operations--to our work in disability services.
 The curricular approach helps us to better align our daily practice with student learning, assessment, and department goals and helps us to make long-term plans for our departments.
 This framework can be used to hone departmental communication, tell the story of the services and resources we provide to students, and illustrate the need for funding and resources.
 It can also help our campus partners to better understand the work that we do.
 In this presentation we will: Discuss the benefits of applying a curricular approach, review campus mission statements, pull actionable goals from mission statements, create objectives for our practice, develop learning outcomes, create strategies that address learning outcomes, and brainstorm assessment ideas.